Alecbossard/PathPlanning/README.md

   - `QP` (biharmonic smoothing / minimum curvature): minimises curvature while staying inside the track.
   - `Hybrid`: blends QP with Laplacian for a compromise between curvature and distance.
   - `RRT_QP`: pipeline RRT* + QP (first shortcut, then smooth the result).
-  - `Local`: small‑horizon local planner around the car (5‑cone window) for more “online” behaviour.
+  - `Local`: small-horizon local planner around the car (5-cone window) for more “online” behaviour.

 - **Simulation, ghost and telemetry**
   - Car follows the selected trajectory with a simple longitudinal model (velocity, accel / brake).
   - Ghost car showing the “fastest” precomputed RRT_QP lap.
-  - Live G‑G diagram (lateral vs longitudinal g).
+  - Live G-G diagram (lateral vs longitudinal g).
-  - Velocity and g‑force charts along the lap using Recharts.
+  - Velocity and g-force charts along the lap using Recharts.

 ---